 +973 1757 8000

-If you are unhappy with the way the DIFC Branch treats your data you have a right to make a complaint to the Commissioner in the DIFC.
-The Commissioner can be contacted by:
+If you are unhappy with the way TFO treats your data.
+You have the right to make a complaint to the following authorities:

 DIFC Authority